andrea-espo/multi-robot-cooperative-transport/README.md

 The original TurtleBot3 stack is used as the experimental and software foundation, while the main contributions of this work focus on multi-robot coordination, adaptive formation control, customized navigation behavior, and cooperative transport using tethered robots.

+Only the files listed in the "Modified Files" section represent original contributions of this work.

 ---

 ## Main Contributions

 - Development of a multi-robot system based on two TurtleBot3 Burger platforms
 - Implementation of adaptive formation control strategies
 - Integration of cooperative transport using a flexible tether between robots
 - Custom configuration of the ROS 2 Nav2 stack for multi-robot navigation
 - Obstacle-aware navigation with formation adaptation
 - Implementation of a virtual frame-based coordination strategy
 - Custom launch files and system configuration for multi-robot deployment

+---

+## Cooperative Transport Mechanism

+The transport system is based on two TurtleBot3 robots physically connected by a flexible tether, with the payload attached at the midpoint of the cable.

+This setup introduces mechanical coupling between the robots, requiring coordinated motion to ensure stable transport.

+Key aspects of the system include:

+- Force transmission through the tether, affecting robot dynamics
+- Constraints on relative motion between robots
+- Coupled navigation behavior during obstacle avoidance
+- Centralized coordination to maintain formation while transporting the payload

+The control strategy accounts for these constraints by adapting formation geometry and robot velocities in real time.

 ---